-There are so many wonderful resources online, whether you are looking for design inspiration, you are running a blog or you are starting a new business venture!
-Here are some of my favorite resources, that I hope will help you in your journey.
+There are so many wonderful resources online, whether you are looking for design inspiration, are running a blog or you are starting a new business venture!
+Here are some of our favorite resources, that we hope will help you in your journey.

 *Anywhere you see an asterisk referenced on this page, it means that the item is using an affiliate link, meaning that Dandelion Dust Designs receives a commission or a benefit if you choose to use the service or make a purchase through the link.
-I only make recommendations of companies I have or am currently using and are resources that I trust.
+We only make recommendations of companies we have or am currently using and are resources that we trust.

-I’ve been asked many times over the years, what are some of the services that I use in my business, and I’m more than happy to share them with you.
+We’ve been asked many times over the years, what are some of the services we use in our business, and we are more than happy to share them with you.

-Name Hero* – This is an amazing web hosting company and is who I use to host this website.
-They are very responsive to any request I’ve ever made, from PHP updates and custom Emails, to WordPress updates, migrating websites and so much more.
+Name Hero* – This is an amazing web hosting company and is who we use to host this website.
+They are very responsive to any request we’ve ever made, from PHP updates and custom Emails, to WordPress updates, staging and migrating websites and so much more.

-MailChimp* – MailChimp is wonderful to build your email list.
-It is who I use to send out our monthly email and it is free for up to 2,000 subscribers.
+Sender – Sender is wonderful to build your email list.
+It is who we use to send out our newsletter emails and it is free for up to 2,500 subscribers.
 They have lots of pre-built templates you can customize, or you can begin from scratch and build your own newsletter exactly how you want it be.

-Trello* – I use Trello for all of my project management for each client project as well as for each Dandelion Dust Designs collection designed.
+Trello* – We use Trello for all of our product management for each Dandelion Dust Designs’ collection we create, from concept creation to product launch.
 You create boards, and then cards for each board.
 Think of it like a bulletin board on the wall, with index cards in a row.
-When creating collections for Dandelion Dust Designs, I have three main boards for each year: A Design Board, a Marketing Board, and a Launch Day Board.
-I can of course access Trello from my laptop, however they also have an app which I have installed on my iPhone and iPad, so my project management schedule is with me no matter where I am.
+When creating collections for Dandelion Dust Designs, we have three main boards for each year: Design Board, Marketing Board, and Launch Day Board.
+We can of course access Trello from our computers, however they also have an app which we have installed on our iPhones and iPads, so our project management schedule is with us no matter where we are.

-As a graphic designer, every collection that I design or project that I begin, always starts with a color palette.
-Here are the top resources that I use to come up with colors for designs and projects.
+As a graphic designer, every collection that we design or project that we begin, always starts with a color palette.
+Here are the top resources that we use to come up with colors for designs and projects.

-Adobe Color CC – Since I mainly work in Photoshop CC, I love Adobe Color CC.
+Adobe Color CC – Since we mainly work in Photoshop CC, we love Adobe Color CC.
 It lets you upload an image and in seconds, it creates a color palette for you.
 It even lets you change the color mood for a variety of color combinations from one photo.

-Colour Lovers – I especially spend a great deal of time in the palettes section of this website.
+Colour Lovers – We especially spend a great deal of time in the palettes section of this website.

-Design Seeds – Another website where I find lots of color inspiration and can spend hours perusing the Collections Section.
+Design Seeds – Another website where we find lots of color inspiration and can spend hours perusing the Collections Section.

 For The Love Of Color – Color palettes all ready to go, based upon stunning photos.

-Pinterest – I have built some pretty terrific boards on Pinterest that I look at everyday for colors, textures, patterns, etc.
+Pinterest – We have built some pretty terrific boards on Pinterest that we look at everyday for colors, textures, patterns, etc.

 Free Stock Photography